 In this case, your answers to the questions we posed above might look something like this:

 - Goal: to partner with teams to live stream games to fans who cannot be present.
-Also, to generate revenue for both the team and league.
+Also, to generate revenue for both the team and the league.

 - Audience size: we expect between 30 and 100 viewers for most games.
 Perhaps 500-1000 viewers for the championship game.